Udit8348/RUST/README.md

 	- instead we need to use `->` notation
 - let is a statement
 - in order to convert an expression into a statement, we need to remove the semi-colon from the last line of a block (enclosed by `{}`)
-- if we accidently put a semi-colon at the end of a returning function, we will get a compiler error as the expected return type would be the empty type, and not what we had specified
+- if we accidentally put a semi-colon at the end of a returning function, we will get a compiler error as the expected return type would be the empty type, and not what we had specified

 ## Control Flow
-- `if` statment with `else if` and `else`
+- `if` statement with `else if` and `else`
-- `if` can be an exprression, so a variable can be bound it is return value
+- `if` can be an expression, so a variable can be bound it is return value
-	- kinda like a ternarary
+	- kinda like a ternary
 	- same type must be returned (compile time check)

 - looping constructs include `loop`, `while` and `for`